telerik/blazor-docs/knowledge-base/inputs-validation-child-component.md

 ---
-title: Validate a Telerik component as child control and apply invalid border
+title: Validate a Telerik component as child component and apply invalid border
-description: How to Validate a Telerik component as child control and apply invalid border
+description: How to Validate a Telerik component as child component and apply invalid border
 type: how-to
-page_title: Validate a Telerik component as child control and apply invalid border
+page_title: Validate a Telerik component as child component and apply invalid border
 slug: inputs-kb-validate-child-component
 position:
 tags: